Countdown to your dream dance vacation

 Beaches

 Waikiki Beach: Famous for its golden sands and vibrant atmosphere.
 It's the most crowded.
 There are plenty of beaches that are our favorites.
-The locals will go to Ala Moana Beach Park (location of our BBQ), or on the west side.
+The locals will go to Ala Moana Beach Park (location of our daytime BBQ), or on the west side.

 Eternity Beach is also a cute get away spot, but there are dozens of beaches that the locals go to that are their personal favorites.